 - Deploy the example

-- Create a Kubernetes GlobalConfiguration resource to establish a NGINX Plus Ingress Controller UDP listener.
+- Create a Kubernetes GlobalConfiguration resource to establish a NGINX Ingress Controller UDP listener.

 - Create a Kubernetes TransportServer resource for the udp-listener application.

-The NGINX Plus version of NGINX Plus Ingress Controller is required for this tutorial.
+- NGINX Plus version of NGINX Ingress Controller

 Follow the installation instructions to install NGINX Service Mesh on your Kubernetes cluster.
 UDP traffic proxying is disabled by default, so you will need to enable it using the